yyliang211/comp120-yliang/notuber/README.md

 * Draws polyline to closest vehicle
 * Infowindows on all vehicles showing distance to current location on click
 * Displays restaurants, bars, coffee shops within one mile radius of current location using Google Maps Places API
+* Meets all base and extra requirements, no incorrect implementations.

 ### Hours spent: 5.5h